-- 1(b).
-CIG must receive a "no objection" letter from the Director, PHMSA Southern Region, that the TVC pressure test records are compliant with 49 CFR 192.517(a), 192.624(a)(1), and 192.619(a)(1) through (a)(4) for a Class 1 location, or CIG must pressure test the special permit segment in accordance with Condition 1(b)(ii). - ii) If CIG does not have a TVC record of a 1.25 times the MAOP hydrotest in accordance with Subpart J, or the special permit segment requires an updated pressure test, the special permit segment must be hydrostatically tested8 to a minimum of 1.39 times the MAOP for eight (8) continuous hours in accordance with 49 CFR Part 192, Subpart J, within 18 months of the grant of this special permit.9 - c) MAOP Restoration or Uprating of Previously De-rated Pipe: MAOP restoration or uprating is not approved for this special permit.
+- Region, that the TVC pressure test records are compliant with 49 CFR 192.517(a), 192.624(a)(1), and 192.619(a)(1) through (a)(4) for a Class 1 location, or CIG must pressure test the special permit segment in accordance with Condition 1(b)(ii). - ii) If CIG does not have a TVC record of a 1.25 times the MAOP hydrotest in accordance with Subpart J, or the special permit segment requires an updated pressure test, the special permit segment must be hydrostatically tested7 to a minimum of 1.39 times the MAOP for eight (8) continuous hours in accordance with 49 CFR Part 192, Subpart J, within 18 months of the grant of this special permit.8 - c) MAOP Restoration or Uprating of Previously De-rated Pipe: MAOP restoration or uprating is not approved for this special permit.